What Is The 'Love Has Won' Cult, Whose Founder Amy Carlson May Have Been Mummified By Followers After Her Death?

 Love Has Won did a daily series of video posts touting the power of Carlson in her role as Mother God.
 Carlson told her followers she could perform spiritual surgeries, even repair brains, according to her appearance on Dr. Phil.

 Carlson claimed to have been reincarnated 534 times, even remembering living as Jesus and hanging on the cross.
-She also claimed to have been Marilyn Manson and Cleopatra.
+She also claimed to have been Marilyn Monroe and Cleopatra.

 Carlson told her followers she would ascend to the 5th Dimension.